 This is the opening spread of the feature in H&H. As you can see, the house seems to float among the treetops and has varied views of the rock faces, tree canopy, lake and forest on all sides.
 My favourite shot from the House & Home shoot was our portrait, which shows the framed view to the face of a rocky cliff through a large window above the daybed.
 It is a striking focal point in the room and the response to this design move was crazy.
 People really loved the idea of framing the texture of the cliff.
 At night it’s illuminated by a light source under the building so it really turns into a piece of art.

 The interior is wrapped entirely in Douglas Fir mixed with elements of reclaimed wood and white oak.
 Arriz and I think of it as a treehouse loft – one floor, open living in the trees with views in every direction.

 We were right down to the wire with the cottage construction prior to the wedding so there was no time for decorating.
 It didn’t matter though, because the extra-long dining table filled the entire space.
 Looking at this photo of our wedding now, no one would guess that I spent the day before painting the outhouse.

-The three-man crew that built the cottage were beyond impressive, braving arctic temperatures in the winter months.
+The three-man crew that built the cottage were beyond impressive, braving arctic-like temperatures in the winter months.
 They crossed the lake by boat and snow mobile, carrying supplies and materials in some intense conditions.